Ahmedazim7804/Chess/README.md

   1. Python 3
   2. PyQt5

-Warning - Don't Change Name Of Any File And Folder, This may break functionality of Program.
+Note:- Don't Change Name Of Any File And Folder, They are hardcoded in program.

-The Icons are in svg Format (Ignore .png extension).
+The Icons are in svg Format (Ignore .png extension files).